visha99/login-in-flutter-with-firebase/README.md

 ## How to install Firebase

-When you have already created your project created in flutter, to install the FlutterFire CLI by running the following command:
+To install the FlutterFire CLI by running the following command:

   dart pub global activate flutterfire_cli